 Wilson’s achievements extend beyond just drumming.
 In 2018, he released an album titled “LJ’s World,” which has songs like the “ABC Song” that groove professionally.
 It’s eight tracks of personality, childhood and raw talent.
 The album starts with “Boss Bite,” a jam with a bumping trap beat and rap lines from Wilson himself — his rhythmic capabilities go beyond just the drums.
 His Instagram also features a live peek into the recording of “I Want Milk,” where Wilson shreds a drummer solo.
 My stank face was prominent while I listened, and I suddenly found myself lusting for dairy.

-It is undisputed that certain youngsters have a knack for bangin’ the skins, but other than age, what separates them from adults?
+It is undisputed that certain youngsters have a knack for bangin’ the skins on a variety of awesome drum sets, but other than age, what separates them from adults?
 In my opinion, it’s their bursting creativity and limitless passions.
 Yes, it is rare to watch someone so tiny play like an adult, but young drummers are so much more than that.
 Wilson expresses his childish love for the art form through happy dances, big smiles and jumping around.
 This passion is so refreshing in a world where people take themselves too seriously — some guy made a cover on YouTube criticizing that “September” is always played wrong.
 Really, dude?
 Wilson and other devoted drummers remind us that music isn’t always about perfection; rather, it’s about emotion and passion, and no amount of godlike skills can make up for the pure enjoyment and freedom that the youth bring to the table.